-.50 When dealing with IAS 39 re-measurements, there are practical difficulties in determining which re-measurements relate to the platform and which relate to operating/trading activities.
-The four options that were considered were:

-- (i) include all IAS 39 re-measurements (recognised in earnings5) in headline earnings; - (ii) exclude all IAS 39 re-measurements (recognised in earnings5) from headline earnings; - (iii) include all IAS 39 re-measurements (recognised in earnings5) in headline earnings, but exclude all recycled items other than cashflow hedges; or - (iv) exclude some IAS 39 re-measurements in headline earnings, based on management's intentions.

-Options (i) to (iii) are essentially arbitrary rules, while option (iv) would allow entities to make their own distinction.
+- .49 When dealing with IAS 39 re-measurements, there are practical difficulties in determining which remeasurements relate to the platform and which relate to operating/trading activities.
+The four options that were considered were: - (i) include all IAS 39 re-measurements (recognised in earnings5) in headline earnings; - (ii) exclude all IAS 39 re-measurements (recognised in earnings5) from headline earnings; - (iii) include all IAS 39 re-measurements (recognised in earnings5) in headline earnings, but exclude all reclassification items other than cash-flow hedges; or - (iv) exclude some IAS 39 re-measurements in headline earnings, based on management's intentions. - .50 Options (i) to (iii) are essentially arbitrary rules, while option (iv) would allow entities to make their own distinction.
 While options (i) to (iii) each have their detractors, option (iv) is the most problematic, as it would not result in consistency between companies, which is one of the underlying objectives of headline earnings.
-This circular follows option (iii), which was considered to be the most objective and robust approach for achieving the purpose of headline earnings, and is also consistent with that adopted in Circular 7/2002.6 recycled amount is excluded from headline earnings."
+This circular follows option (iii), which was considered to be the most objective and robust approach for achieving the purpose of headline earnings, and is also consistent with the approach adopted in Circular 7/2002.6